 The rising income effect (Chatterjee et al., 2018c; Ghai, 2018) is postulated to have a drastic impact on female labor force participation rate.
-Interviews hinted towards working women contrasting their income with their family income, i.e., the income of the male counterparts (husbands) in this study.
+Interviews hinted toward working women contrasting their income with their family income, i.e., the income of the male counterparts (husbands) in this study.
 We also found that when income of women is equivalent or higher than their male counterparts (in marriage), there is an increase in bargaining power over allocation of income by women.
-There is sizeable literature that links women's employment and earnings with increase in their bargaining power in the home (Klasen & Lamanna, 2009; The World Bank, 2001).
+There is considerable literature that links women's employment and earnings with an increase in their bargaining power at home (Klasen & Lamanna, 2009; The World Bank, 2001).

 While it is hard to measure the bargaining power by different members of the household, the interviews pointed toward measurable contribution made by working women by means of asset creation, paying off debts, rent coverage and education related expenses, i.e., toward the well-being of the family.
-It indicated her increased control over decisionmaking and bargaining power within the family.
-In an interview with a woman working with a gig economy platform as a salon trainer, she confided, "With my salary, I was able to purchase a home, and car for the family, and spend money on jewellery.
+It indicated their increased control over decisionmaking and bargaining power within the family.
+A woman working with a gig economy platform as a salon trainer confided, "With my salary, I was able to purchase a home, and car for the family, and spend money on jewellery.
 My husband is willing to cook and take care of children.
 He even left his low paying jobs to assist in pick up and drop for me between jobs, to reduce the time spent in travel".
-This was seen in a few cases but across different sectors and roles independent of educational attainment.
+This was seen in a few cases, but across different sectors and roles independent of educational attainment.

-Factors that bring about a change in the status quo of the family in aspects of women's role in decision-making and share of household chores between men and women are: conditions of work for women that incorporates policies like flextime, paid leaves and income commensurate to work done without devaluing it and create a culture of dignity for workers (taking measures to ensure safety, respectable work environment).
-In this particular instance, when the woman shifted from being employed in a salon to this platform economy, she was incentivized by, "The flexible work hours allow them to be part of their children's life, i.e., attend PTAs, make sure the children are well fed etc." Such workplace policies are explicit recognition of women's unpaid work, giving them more control over their time and labor, especially in the near absence of public provisioning of care.
-Similarly, another salesperson has sustained her employment so far because of better working conditions.
-"Usually this market remains close on Wednesday so on that day the shop remains closed but during exhibition days our store remains open for all days and in which case we get compensatory including 12 leaves annually.
+Factors that bring about a change in the status quo of the family in aspects of women's role in decisionmaking and share of household chores between men and women are: conditions of work for women that incorporate policies like flextime, paid leaves and income commensurate to work done without devaluing it, and create a culture of dignity for workers (taking measures to ensure safety, respectable work environment).
+In this particular instance, when the woman shifted from being employed at a salon to platform economy, she was incentivized.
+"The flexible work hours allow [them] to be part of [their] children's lives, i.e., attend parent-teacher associations, make sure the children are well fed, etc." Such workplace policies are explicit in recognition of women's unpaid work, giving them more control over their time and labor, especially in the near absence of public provisioning of care.
+Similarly, another salesperson sustained her employment so far because of better working conditions, "usually, this market remains closed on Wednesday, so on that day the shop remains closed.
+But during exhibition days, our store remains open on all days, in which case we get compensation, including 12 leaves annually.
 They [employers] have provided medical insurance."